delner/skeletron/README.md

   - **An application framework** e.g. like Rails.
 It does not provide an end-to-end application design solution.
 Your design decisions are yours to own.
   - **"Opinionated"**: it's here to aid your architecture choices, not constrain.
-  - **A systems design solution**: it's focuses application design, not systems.
+  - **A systems design solution**: focus is on application design, not systems.

 ### Quickstart